abhisheks008/DL-Simplified/Artwork Image Recognition/WebApp/Readme.md

 - **Upload Artwork Image Recognition**: Allows users to upload various Artworks.
 - **Prediction Display**: Provides predictions for type of Artworks based on the uploaded Artwork images.
-- **Description about the artwork**: Provides Description about the artwork which has been predicted using Gemini AI API.
+- **Description about the artwork**: Provides Description about the artwork which has been predicted using Gemini AI.

 **Note:** Ensure to update the paths accordingly based on your local machine's directory structure.